SheetJS/sheetjs/misc/docs/README.md

 Excel enables hiding sheets in the lower tab bar.
 The sheet data is stored in the file but the UI does not readily make it available.
-Standard hidden sheets are revealed in the unhide menu.
+Standard hidden sheets are revealed in the "Unhide" menu.
 Excel also has "very hidden" sheets which cannot be revealed in the menu.
 It is only accessible in the VB Editor!

 The visibility setting is stored in the `Hidden` property of sheet props array.